rjones-lf/iroha/docs/source/guides/libraries.rst

 There are two ways to get Iroha library for Android:

 #.
-Include into a project prebuilt library from jcenter repository https://bintray.com/bulatmukhutdinov/maven/iroha-android-bindings.
+Include into a project prebuilt library from jcenter repository - add implementation of ``jp.co.soramitsu.iroha.android:iroha-android-bindings:1.0`` as project dependency.
-   *Despite the lib is not hosted under hyperledger account, this is an official build that is temporarily hosted in a private repository.*

 #.
 Compile the library on your own.

 Both options are described in the following sections.